Narutohyuuga3/LiquidTankSimulation/source/doc/spaceshipClass.md

 ## Calculation methods

 ### def calculatePosition(self, time, dim):
 Calculate and update spaceship position and velocity for each dimenstion x, y and z.
 Inputs: time as float and dim as 1d python list [val, val, val].
+It uses the [Kinematic Library](kinematicLibrary.md) for it.

 ### def sendCompute(self, dims: list, all: bool = False):
 Send command to [boardcomputer](boardcomputerClass.md) to calculate next prediction or recalculate all predictions.